 There’s a time to be indirect.
 After all, that’s what, “Bless your heart” is for.
 (In case you don’t know, that’s a southerner’s polite way of calling you an idiot.)
 But you get to the point where you have to stop wasting everybody’s time and spit it out like we’re all grownups.
 So here it is:

 There’s a huge disconnect between content creators and the clients who buy their services — a lot of times, neither seems to understand the other’s business model.
 They’re just not speaking the same language.
-So let’s set some things straight.
-(And if you can’t handle straight talk, you should stop reading now.)
+So let’s set some things straight: Content marketing is about business.

 - Value proposition and budget matter more than your resume.
 I don’t care how awesome your portfolio is.
 If your prices exceed the perceived value to the client, you’re not going to get the job.
 It’s never going to happen.
 And, if the budget for content writing is pennies, they’re not going to make an exception just because you’re awesome.
 So start looking for clients with bigger budgets.